neondatabase/website/content/docs/introduction/billing-azure-marketplace.md

 ---
 title: Azure Marketplace
 enableTableOfContents: true
-subtitle: Neon as an Azure Native ISV Service with unified billing through Azure Marketplace
+subtitle: Neon as an Azure Native Service with unified billing through Azure Marketplace
 updatedOn: '2024-10-14T11:46:51.927Z'
 ---

-Neon is available as an [Azure Native ISV Service](https://learn.microsoft.com/en-us/azure/partner-solutions/partners), allowing you to work with Neon in the same way you would work with solutions from Microsoft.
-As an Azure native service, billing for Neon is managed in Azure.
-Neon offers free and paid plans that you can choose from when setting up the integration.
+Neon is available as an [Azure Native ISV Service](https://learn.microsoft.com/en-us/azure/partner-solutions/partners), allowing you to work with Neon the same way you work with solutions from Microsoft.
+Billing is handled directly through Azure, and you can choose from Neon pricing plans when setting up the integration.

 ## Prerequisites for setting up the Neon integration